 Hisco Conflict Minerals Policy

-It is Hisco’s intent to support our vendor partners' and customers efforts to comply with section 1502 of the Dodd–Frank Wall Street Reform and Consumer Protection Act.
-A number of Hisco vendor partners, have developed targeted communications regarding their corporate positions on the topic of conflict minerals.
-Customers should refer directly to the manufacturer for conflict mineral inquiries.
-Hisco representatives can assist customers in contacting manufacturers to obtain information, but in no situation should a Hisco representative make statements or claims on behalf of the manufacturers regarding their policies on conflict minerals.
+Hisco is dedicated to supporting our vendor partners’ and customers’ efforts to comply with section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act).
+While a number of Hisco vendor partners have developed targeted communications regarding their corporate positions in reference to conflict minerals, customers should refer directly to the manufacturer for any questions regarding this issue.
+Hisco representatives can assist you in contacting manufacturers to obtain information but in no situation will a Hisco representative make statements or claims on behalf of the manufacturers in reference to their policies on conflict minerals.

-Conflict minerals are minerals mined in conditions of armed conflict and human rights abuses, notably in the Democratic Republic of the Congo, by the Congolese National Army, and various armed rebel groups.
-Commonly mined minerals are cassiterite, wolframite, coltan, and gold, which are extracted from the Congo, and passed through a variety of intermediaries before potentially being purchased by multinational companies.
-These minerals are essential in the manufacture of a variety of devices, including electronics.
-Of particular relevance to Hisco, Cassiterite is the chief ore needed to produce tin, essential for the manufacturing of many solder products.
+Conflict minerals are minerals mined in areas with armed conflicts and human rights abuses, most notably in the Democratic Republic of Congo by the Congolese National Army and various armed rebel groups.
+Commonly extracted minerals from the Congo, such as cassiterite, wolframite, coltan, and gold are usually passed through a variety of intermediaries before potentially being purchased by multinational companies.
+These minerals are essential for manufacturing a variety of devices, especially electronic devices.
+Cassiterite is of particular relevance to Hisco because it is used to produce tin, an essential element in manufacturing a wide range of soldering products.

 Auditing and Reporting Requirements

-Fundamentally, the US Conflict Minerals Law contains two requirements that are closely connected: independent third party supply chain traceability audits and reporting of audit information to the public and SEC.
-However, even companies not directly regulated by SEC will be impacted by the audit requirements because information/audit requirements will be pushed down through entire supply chains.
+The US Conflict Minerals Law contains two requirements that are closely connected: independent third party supply chain traceability audits and reporting of audit information to the public and the SEC.
+Even companies not directly regulated by the SEC will be impacted by the audit requirements because this information will be pushed down through entire supply chains.